FAQ about Costs, fees and scholarships

 Can the tuition fee be repaid if I am not able to commence my studies?

 The tuition fee can be repaid if a student is prevented from commencing studies for verifiable, special reasons.
 Check the conditions applying and the process for requesting a repayment on our website.

 Can the tuition fee be repaid if I am not able to get a residence permit?

 The tuition fee is repaid for students whose residence permit application is denied by the Swedish Migration Agency.
 Check the conditions applying and the process for requesting a repayment on our website.

 How do I apply for a repayment?

 Is there a fee for repayments?

-An administrative fee of 5,000 SEK normally applies to repayments.
-The fee has however been waived for the autumn semester 2021.
-The tuition fee will therefore be fully refunded if the conditions for repayment are fulfilled.
+An administrative fee of 5,000 SEK applies to repayments.
+The fee was waived for the autumn semester 2021 due to the pandemic but will be applied to repayments requested for the spring semester 2022.

 Insurance for fee-paying students